casefabric/guide/docs/api/case-team.md

 This page describes how to manage the Case Team through the API.

-We recommend that you first read about the basic [Cafienne authorization model](../engine/authorization).
+We recommend that you first read about the basic [CaseFabric authorization model](../engine/authorization).

 ## Case Team Membership and its Implications
-The heart of the Cafienne Authorization is extremely fine-grained.
+The heart of the CaseFabric Authorization is extremely fine-grained.

 > **Every case instance has its own authorization**